Hamzyyy/GSoC2024/README.md

 - Cloned my forked repository to my local machine.
 - Created a new branch to contain all my work using the command ```git checkout -b feature/stack-reporter-config```.

-My primary goal was to make the stack checker reporter configurable, allowing users to select which reporter function to use in their applications.
+My primary goal was to make the stack checker reporter configurable, allowing users to configure which reporter function - either provided by RTEMS or thier own - to use in their applications.
 The default reporter provided by RTEMS was [Stack_check_report_blown_task](https://gitlab.rtems.org/Hamzi/rtems/-/blob/5/cpukit/libmisc/stackchk/check.c?ref_type=heads#L247-292) which is invoked by [rtems_stack_checker_switch_extension](https://gitlab.rtems.org/Hamzi/rtems/-/blob/5/cpukit/libmisc/stackchk/check.c?ref_type=heads#L298-341).
 To achieve this I:
 - Renamed `Stack_check_report_blown_task` to `rtems_stack_checker_reporter_print_details` and made it a public function.
 - Created a new reporter function called `rtems_stack_checker_reporter_quiet` which only call fatal error handler.
-- Updated the configuration macro in`cpukit/include/rtems/confdefs/extensions.h`to allow users to select the desired reporter based on their configuration.
+- Updated the configuration macro in`cpukit/include/rtems/confdefs/extensions.h`to allow users to configure the desired reporter based on their application needs.
-- Developed a new test case `testsuite/libtests/stackchk03` to verify that the application selects the correct reporter based on the user’s configuration.
+- Developed a new test case `testsuite/libtests/stackchk03` to verify that the application uses the correct reporter based on the user’s configuration.
 - Edited grp.yml in `rtems/spec/build/testsuites/libtest` to include the new testsuite in the build process.
 - Added `stackch03.yml` file for the new test case in the same path above.